AI4Finance-Foundation/FinRL-Meta/README.md

 ![Overview image of FinRL-Meta](https://github.com/AI4Finance-Foundation/FinRL-Meta/blob/master/figs/neofinrl_overview.png) We utilize a layered structure in FinRL-Meta, as shown in the figure above, that consists of three layers: data layer, environment layer, and agent layer.
 Each layer executes its functions and is independent.
 Meanwhile, layers interact through end-to-end interfaces to implement the complete workflow of algorithm trading.
 Moreover, the layer structure allows easy extension of user-defined functions.

+FinRL-Meta focuses on the **data layer and environment layer** for financial reinforcement learning research and benchmarking.
+For full-stack deployment and production-oriented trading infrastructure, please see **[FinRL-X / FinRL-Trading](https://github.com/AI4Finance-Foundation/FinRL-Trading)**.

 ## DataOps

 <div align="center">